pyeventsourcing/eventsourcing/docs/topics/process.rst

 This section is about process applications.
 A process application is a projection into an event sourced application.
-A system of process applications can be constructed by linking applications together in a pipeline.
+A system of process applications can be defined with pipeline expressions that indicate how the process application of a system follow each other.

 Reliability is the most important concern in this section.
 A process is considered to be reliable if its product is entirely unaffected